Paramount Networks EMEAA: Paramount Networks Italia

 In February 2011, Viacom set up Viacom International Media Networks Italia to purchase a 30% ownership stake of the Rainbow S.p.A. animation studio for 62 million euros (US$83 million).
 The purchase was called "the most significant transaction [in Italian entertainment]" of the year by the Fondazione Ente dello Spettacolo.
 Viacom originally sought to buy out the entire studio, but eventually decided to keep its founder Iginio Straffi at the helm and left him 70% of the studio.
 As a result of the purchase, Viacom's Nickelodeon networks broadcast Rainbow's shows worldwide.
 Viacom Italia has also coordinated co-productions between Nickelodeon's American studios and Rainbow, including Winx Club since 2010 and Club 57 in 2019.

 MTV in EMEAA

 On 1 August 1987, Viacom formed a joint venture with BT and Robert Maxwell, and created the first MTV channel in Europe.
 The channel was based in London.
 From 1997, MTV Networks Europe established its regionalisation strategy launching localised channels across many European countries/regions.

-This is a list of regional MTV channels still operating in Europe, Middle East, Africa, in order of launch:
+This is a list of regional MTV channels still operating in Europe, Middle East, Africa, Asia, in order of launch: